brandonmorrissette/throwbackrequestlive/README.md

 # Cognito/User concepts cleanup

 -   Dynamic table properties for user flow (Currently hard coded)
+-   Want a much better super user creation process
+    -   Current task has some assumptions in the code and is inflexible.
 -   Only Update Cognito users when there have been actual updates

 # Data